 The following checklist may assist in analyzing counsel's case.
 It is intended as a brief overview of the most commonly encountered statuses and factual situations.
 This overview is far from exhaustive and should be used only as a guide and starting point for counsel's case analysis.
 Often, the defendant does not know his or her exact status.
 For example, many people mistakenly think that marriage to a U.S. citizen brings automatic citizenship or permanent residency status, without the need to file an application.
 Similarly, people who have received employment authorization based on filing an application of some kind with the DHS may mistakenly believe that their application has been granted and that they have permanent resident status or asylum.

 Counsel should photocopy all immigration documents and check with immigration counsel if necessary to verify status.
 Counsel should complete the immigration intake form provided in §52.3.
-For extensive information describing immigration applications and how to avoid convictions that would bar them, see Brady et al., Defending Immigrants in the Ninth Circuit: Impact of Crimes Under California and Other State Laws, chap 11 (10th ed 2008).
+For extensive information describing immigration applications and how to avoid convictions that would bar them, see Brady et al., Defending Immigrants, chap 11 (10th ed 2008).